A new determination of higher-order QCD corrections to hadronic $\tau$ decays

 To evaluate the predictive performance of Levin transformations, the method is first tested by inputting only three $ (c_{1,1}- c_{3,1})$ of the four exactly known coefficients and predicting the fourth-order coefficient $c_{4,1}$.
 The percentage deviation of the predicted $c_{4,1}$ from its exact value serves as an indicator of the intrinsic accuracy of each transformation.
 The higher-order coefficients $c_{5,1}$–$c_{12,1}$ are then predicted using the same three known coefficients as input.
 This procedure is employed to identify the most reliable Levin-type transformation, i.e., the one yielding the smallest deviation when only three known coefficients $ (c_{1,1}- c_{3,1})$ are provided as input.
 This analysis is followed by a recalculation using four known coefficients to examine the stability and convergence behavior of the method.

 The transformations are denoted collectively as $\mathcal{L}_{\mathrm{X},k}^{(n)}(\beta)$, with $\mathrm{X} = \mathrm{T}, \mathrm{U}, \mathrm{D}$ representing the Levin–T, Levin–U, and Levin–D variants, respectively.
 The simplified form of each transformation, $\tilde{\mathcal{L}}_{\mathrm{X},k}$, corresponds to the case in which the multiplicative factor $\gamma$ is omitted as shown in \ref{levin_simp}, making the transformation independent of that factor and therefore independent of the parameters $\beta$ and $n$.
 The standard value of the parameter $\beta$ of the Levin-type transform used in literature is $\beta=1$ \cite{weginer:1989}.
 However, to test the robustness of our predictions, we use different values of the parameter $\beta$ to study the variation of the predicted coefficients and their sensitivity to $\beta$.
 Certain Levin transformations are independent of the choice of $\beta$.
 In such cases the $\beta$ argument plays no role and is therefore omitted from the notation.
 Consequently, only one numerical entry is shown in the tables for these transforms, as the results corresponding to different values of $\beta$ will coincide and listing them all would be redundant.
 For calculation of the Levin-sum in tables \ref{tab:coeff_LevinU_1_delta0}, \ref{tab:coeff_LevinT_1_delta0}, and \ref{tab:coeffs_LevinU_2_delta0}-\ref{tab:coeffs_LevinD_2_delta0}, we use $\alpha_s = 0.31959$.

 As discussed earlier, the remainder function of the Levin–U transformation depends explicitly on both $\beta$ and $n$, therefore, no simplified version of the Levin–U transform exists that is independent of these parameters.
-In contrast, simplified variants with $\gamma = 1$ are presented for the Levin–T and Levin–D transforms.
-Furthermore, for the specific case $\beta = 1$ and $n = 0$, the remainder function of the Levin–U transform coincides with that of the Levin–T transform, and hence, predictions from this special case are not included in the tables presented below.
+In contrast, simplified variants independent of $\gamma$ are presented for the Levin–T and Levin–D transforms.